ssunnyysp/Origami-CAD/README.md

 - See `backend/app/fold/` for the parser/writer and `backend/scripts/validate_fold.py`
   for the round-trip + sample-file validation harness.

-## Known limitations

-- The pattern does not rigidly close to an exact box (see "How folding works" above) — this is a geometric property of the current pattern, verified directly, not a bug.
-- Larger presets take longer to solve: roughly 1s / 36s / 93s / 128s for 7×7 / 15×15 / 23×23 / 31×31 — the deep fold
-  needs many settling passes, and this is the main cost of how compact the stow is.
-  `FOLD_PROFILE` in `solver.py` trades the two against each other.
-The result is cached per parameter set, so this cost is paid once per preset rather than per frame, and the UI shows a "Solving fold…" state meanwhile.
-- `backend/app/flasher/fold_engine.py` is unused dead code left over from an earlier kinematic-wrap approach that the current solver replaced — not imported anywhere.

 ## Development

 Backend (Python 3.12+):